jelmervdl/kennissysteem/README.md

 		</then>
 	</rule>

-Questions could have a negation in the consequence.
+Questions could have a negation in the consequence:

 	<question>
 		<description>Does your nose hurt?</description>
 		<option>